aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ### Creating a single metric with different configuration

-You can create a single metric with its own namespace and dimensions using `pushSingleMetric`:
+You can create a single metric with its own namespace and dimensions using `flushSingleMetric`:

 === "App.java"